40794441WaiThetPaing/Group-20-/UseCases/UseCase5.md

 ### Goal in Context

-As a *Data Analyst*, I want *the population of the world* so that *I can have a global population summary.*

-As a *Data Analyst*, I want *the population of a continent* so that *I can understand demographic scale continentally.*

-As a *Data Analyst*, I want *the population of a region* so that *I can analyze population in specific regions.*

-As a *Data Analyst*, I want *the population of a country* so that *I can review national population statistics.*

-As a *Data Analyst*, I want *the population of a district* so that *I can study smaller administrative areas.*

-As a *Data Analyst*, I want *the population of a city* so that *I can understand urban population sizes.*
+As a *Data Analyst*, I want *to access population data (world, continent, region, country, district, city)* so that *I can create reports, perform comparisons, and conduct analysis.*

 ### Scope